[17.06] Transformer

 Positional Encoding

-However, the Transformer architecture lacks such implicit positional information; it only consists of linear transformation layers.
-In linear transformation layers, each element is independent with no intrinsic relationships.
-Hence, we need additional positional encoding to help the model capture positional dependencies in the sequence.
+However, in the Transformer architecture, there is no such implicit positional information; all we have are linear transformation layers.
+In these layers, each element is independent, without any relational information, and the internal representation lacks any correlation.
+Therefore, we need an additional positional encoding to help the model capture the positional information in the sequence.

-In this paper, the authors propose a simple positional encoding method using sine and cosine functions:
+In the paper, the authors propose a simple method for positional encoding using sine and cosine functions.
+For a given sequence position and encoding dimension , the positional encoding is calculated as:

 Let's implement a positional encoding function based on the above formula: